alpyen/Overgrowth-Scripting-Helper/README.md

   - Rework the appearance?
 Remove standard title bar and make it more appealing?

 - **AsDocs2XML (Calltip-Parser)**
-  - Generate calltips XML
-  - Add Description to Calltips
+  - Add Description to Calltips (How to tackle this the best way??)